rsiregar/wowchemytemp/content/home/teaching.md

 - US Economic History post-Civil War (Dr. Janine Wilson)
 - Economic Development (Prof. Wing Woo, Dr. Janine Wilson)

-I also taught as a lecturer at Universitas Indonesia for the following classes:
+I also taught as a Lecturer at Universitas Indonesia for the following classes:
 - International Economics
 - Mathematics for Economics